-An apple is one of the healthiest foods a person can eat.
-Low in calories and high in fiber and vitamin C, and they are also low in calories, have only a trace of sodium, and no fat or cholesterol.
+Apples are one of the healthiest foods a person can eat.
+They are high in fiber and vitamin C, and they are also low in calories, have only a trace of sodium, and no fat or cholesterol.

 All of these benefits mean that apples may mitigate the effects of asthma and Alzheimer's disease, while assisting with weight management, bone health, pulmonary function and gastrointestinal protection.

 Often called a "miracle food" and "nutritional powerhouse," an apple a day really may keep the doctor away.
 Here are the nutrition facts from the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act: